 What Are the Orionids?

-The Orionids are an annual meteor shower caused by debris from the most famous of all comets, Halley’s Comet.
-The comet last visited Earth in 1986 and will return next in 2061.
+This annual meteor shower is caused by debris from the famous Halley’s Comet.
+(The comet last visited Earth in 1986 and will return next in 2061).
 Each time that famous comet passed around the Sun, it would leave in its wake a trail of cosmic dust and grit along its orbit.
 Our Earth passes closest to Halley’s orbit every mid-to-late October, and in the process, encounters this comet debris.
 The particles ram into our atmosphere at speeds in excess of 40 miles per second, and thanks to friction, they are raised to white heat in the span of a heartbeat, creating the effect of a “shooting star” in our sky.

 When To View The Orionids

-The Orionids shower will be visible from October 16th-24th, with the highest period of activity on the 21st.
-The meteors can be seen with the naked eye.
-The best time to observe any meteor shower is during the early morning hours, from 4 to 5 a.m. local daylight time, with the numbers of meteors increasing until morning twilight interferes.
+The Orionid Meteor Shower will be visible generally from mid-October until the end of the month, with the highest period of activity on October 21-22.
+These meteors may be seen with the naked eye.
+The best time to observe any meteor shower is during the early morning hours, before sunrise.
+The numbers of meteors tend to increase until morning twilight interferes.
 Generally, observers can expect to see anywhere from 10 to more than 30 meteors per hour.
-A few Orionids may appear as early as the start of October and as late as November 7th.

 Do All Comets Produce Meteor Showers?